Yuan Yuan (苑 苑)

 Research Interests

-- Spatio-temporal Learning: AI foundation models for Earth systems, spatio-temporal foundation models, diffusion models for spatio-temporl data
+- Foundation Models for Real-World Systems: AI foundation models for Earth systems, urban foundation models

 |